I'm a beginner. Where should I start?

 “Our scientists have shown that psychedelics have real potential as medicine, and this new center will help us explore that potential.”
 Paul B. Rothman, M.D., dean of the medical faculty at the Johns Hopkins University School of Medicine and CEO of Johns Hopkins Medicine.

-How can I learn more about growing mushrooms?
+Where can I learn more about growing mushrooms?

 There are many great resources to help you learn to grow mushrooms!